-The key is connecting technology to those who need it most, and that’s where our Youth Learning programs come in to play.
+The key is connecting technology to those who need it most, and that’s where our Youth Learning programmes come into play.

 Imagine living in an area where you can’t always count on having electricity supplied to your home or school.
 For many people, this is a daily reality.
 Now imagine being a school principal who must decide to power either the school or the computer lab, because there isn’t enough power to do both.
 Which would you choose?